kf8a/2018-data-management-workshop/PITCHME.md

 ![comments](http://oshtemo.kbs.msu.edu/bohms/comments.jpeg)

 Note:
-Comments are invisible to programs other than the program that created it.
-Depending on the settings they might be essentially invisible to :
+Depending on the settings they might be essentially invisible They often get lost when going to a different analysis program

----

-Combining values

 ---